fumlig/website/website/content/posts/faster-cpp-io/index.md

 {!posts/faster-cpp-io/stdio.c!}
 ```

-Compiled with gcc version 9.10 and ran with the same input as previous
+Compiled with gcc 9.10 and run on my machine with the same input as previous
 programs, this takes 0,141 seconds.

 I/O Alternative                                      | Time (s)